 - For instance, “What do you think will be your responsibilities?”
 So before going for the interview, it’s a good idea to take out some time to visit their website and read about theircompany and the services they offer to save you that embarrassment.

-Know YOURSELF better- What we mean to say is that you should know what your strengths and weaknesses are.
+Know where you excel and know where you can improve.
+Of course, recruiters look for people who are adept and competent.
+However, it is important to know you have scope to improve.
+And it’s important to know where that improvement should happen.
 You should be able to come up with real-life stories that are indicative of those strengths.
 You should know why did you make certain career decisions.
 Hence, introspection is a must!

-Know your RESUME better– Your resume is like your marketing tool.
-You will definitely be asked questions from your resume.
+Your resume is like your marketing tool.
+You will be asked questions from your resume.
 Know everything you have written in your resume and be prepared for the questions.

 For instance, What responsibilities did you handle in your organisation and what did you learn from it?.
 Go through everything in your resume thoroughly and how best you can present it.

-As you can see from the picture, poor communication skills, and improper body language are major reasons why candidates are rejected in an interview.
+As you can see from the picture, poor communication skills, and improper body language are major reasons that cause rejection for candidates.
 Hence, your ability to clearly express your thoughts is critical.

 Reach on time

-It goes without saying that you should never be late for your interview.
-Employers in a company are very particular about their employees being punctual, so it is wise to reach at least 15-20 minutes before the time of your appointment.
+You should never be late for your interview.
+Employers in the company are very particular about their employees being punctual, so it is wise to arrive at least 15-20 minutes before the time of your appointment.
 This will also give you enough time to calm yourself down and relax.

 Switch off your cellphone